 Now Katie has these two brassy pups, particularly Eevie.
 It is clear to Katie that these pups need supervision and training regarding food, and she knows that her life with the dogs as adults will be less complicated if she gets this early training handled well.

 It is important to the story to share with you the temperament of the dogs:

 Both pups are environmentally bold.

 Eevie, living in the company of her siblings, liked to be a bit of a punk.
-If there was a disagreement happening she was usually involved.
-Sometimes she started these scuffles, and sometimes she seemed to just join in for fun.
+If there was a disagreement happening, she was usually involved.
+Sometimes she started these scuffles, and sometimes she seemed to join in for fun.
 She is VERY sure of herself.

-Banks is an environmentally bold pup, but he isn't as socially bold as Eevie and he prefers to avoid conflict.
-He will be a good working partner for Eevie if his confidence in himself is protected as they mature.
-If Eevie is allowed to terrorize him around resources, he will become timid, which will encourage her to victimize him further because dogs target weaknesses in each other.
+Banks is an environmentally bold pup, but he isn't as socially bold as Eevie and prefers avoiding conflict.
+He will be a good working partner for Eevie if his self-confidence is protected as they mature.
+If Eevie is allowed to terrorize him around resources, he will become timid, encouraging her to victimize him further because dogs target weaknesses in each other.

 Katie has a lot at stake with these pups; they are her second set of Maremmas, and she wants this to work!
 Feeding dogs provides a tremendous training opportunity that should not be missed.
 I'll share with you what has been done so far and will follow Katie W. as she continues to shape her young dogs.